ubc-mgem-fcor599/github-tutorial/README.md

 **Sarah's 599 Project Description**

 * **still lost in the sauce**
 * **looking at wildfires in Saskatchewan and Manitoba, probably looking at severity possibly also recovery.
 Not sure how that will be accomplished... currently a dilemma in my life... will fix this description later on....**
+* Project contact: skopitz@student.ubc.ca